In this post, we’ll cover YouTube SEO strategies that every clinic owner, from beginner to advanced, must know!

 Helpful Hashtags

-Users use hashtags during their search process, so feel free to drop some in your description and your title if it makes sense.
+Users use hashtags during their search process, so feel free to drop some in your description and title if it makes sense.

 Remember, your goal is to make the user happy, so always prioritize the user experience (UX)